What is Early childhood education and care (ECEC)?

 What is the EU doing?

-This proposal includes a Quality framework, which identified 5 key components of a qualitative system:
+The Council Recommendation includes a Quality framework, which identified 5 key components of a qualitative system:

-- access to early childhood education and care,
+- access to early childhood education and care

-- training and working conditions of staff in charge of early childhood education and care,
+- training and working conditions of staff in charge of early childhood education and care

-- definition of appropriate curricula and governance,
+- definition of appropriate curricula

-- monitoring and evaluation of systems.
+- monitoring and evaluation of systems

 The Quality Framework already supported reforms in many countries and helped improving the offer of early childhood education and care.